juju/docs/src/en/charms-storage.md

 does not currently have any specific configuration options.

 !!!
 Note:
-    LXD on all supported versions of Ubuntu provide the 'lxd' storage provider feature with the exception of Ubuntu 16.04 LTS (Xenial).
-With Xenial, either the 'backports' repository (`sudo apt install -y lxd/xenial-backports`) or a PPA (`sudo apt-add-repository -yu ppa:ubuntu-lxc/lxd-stable; sudo apt install -y lxd`) will be required.
+    To get an LXD version on either Ubuntu 14.04 LTS (Trusty) or Ubuntu 16.04 LTS (Xenial) that has the 'lxd' storage provider feature the [LXD PPA][ppa-lxd] (`sudo apt-add-repository -yu ppa:ubuntu-lxc/lxd-stable;
+    sudo apt install -y lxd`) will be required.

 Every LXD-based model comes with a minimum of one LXD-specific Juju storage pool called 'lxd'.
-If ZFS and/or BTRFS are present when the controller is created then 'lxd-zfs' and 'lxd-btrfs' will also be available.
-The following output to the `juju storage-pools` command shows all three LXD-specific pools:
+If ZFS and/or BTRFS are present when the controller is created then pools 'lxd-zfs' and/or 'lxd-btrfs' will also be available.
+The following output to the `juju storage-pools` command shows all three Juju LXD-specific pools:

 ```no-highlight
 Name       Provider  Attrs